crashub/crash/shell/packaging/src/main/mule/README.md

 ## Commands

-Get information about the broker:

-    mule info

-List all the deployed applications:

-    mule apps
+Run the `mule` command to get the list of supported commands.